08 Feb How Long Does Valium Stay in Your System?

 On the other hand, other drugs like Artemisinin, Aspirin, Carbamazepine, Norethisterone, Prednisone, Rifampicin, Carbamazepine, Oxcarbazepine, Phenytoin, Rifampicin and St. John’s wort induce enzyme activity and may actually expedite the elimination process.
 The degree to which they help may depend on the specific drug administered, as well as the dosage.

 But of course, there are even more factors to consider in regards to drug detection times, such as what type of test will be administered.

 Blood tests are thought to be the most accurate tests for Valium usage.
 A blood sample can give levels of diazepam and its metabolites, especially if the person is a frequent user.
 Because the drug accumulates within the bloodstream when taken repeatedly over time, it can be easily detected in a blood test.

 Blood tests are typically administered for elderly or in situations where a person is being investigated for Valium drug abuse.

 How long does diazepam stay in your urine?
-A urine drug test will not easily detect Valium specifically, but it is capable of identifying metabolites that exist in the drug.
-Concentrations of these metabolites remain detectable for different amounts of time based on the individual.
+A urine drug test will not easily detect Valium specifically, but it is capable of identifying active metabolite that exist in the drug.
+Concentrations of these metabolites remain detectable for different amounts of time based on the individual’s urine sample.
 For some, they may be detectable for just a few days after ingestion, while for others they may be detected for weeks.
-Urine tests are the most commonly used drug tests for Valium and are sold as at-home tests.
+Urine tests are the most commonly used drug tests for Valium and are sold as at-home urine test.

 A hair test is another effective method for determining whether someone has ingested Valium.
-In this test, a sample of hair follicles, usually from the head, is taken and sent to a laboratory for analysis.
+In this valium drug test, a sample of hair follicles, usually from the head, is taken and sent to a laboratory for analysis.
 Valium may remain detectable in the hair for up to three months after it is taken.